 - 3D printing democratization: The expiration of some key patents in the 2000s and 2010s led to the emergence of low-cost and open-source 3D printers, such as RepRap and Makerbot.
 These printers made 3D printing more accessible and affordable for hobbyists, educators, and small businesses.

-3D printers are pretty compact nowadays – they can fit on your desktop or in a microwave-sized corner in your kitchen.
-However, this wasn’t always the case.
-You may be surprised to know that despite its appearance as a new, innovative technology, 3D printing has been around since the mid 1980s.
-What used to be just industrial machines the size of small cranes transformed into perhaps the solution to organ shortages, the housing crisis, and the democratization of manufacturing, in just 30 years.
+Despite its appearance as a new, innovative technology, 3D printing has been around since the mid-1980s.
+What used to be just industrial 3D printers the size of small cranes transformed into potentially the solution to organ shortages, the housing crisis, and the democratization of manufacturing, in just 30 years.

 Instead, we had to wait several more years for the birth of 3D printing.
 But who invented 3D printing?